Treponema pallidum - Syphilis

 Which laboratory tests are used to diagnose syphilis?

 In the United States, two broad categories of serologic tests, treponemal and nontreponemal tests, are used in combination according to one of the two existing algorithms (traditional and reverse) to diagnose syphilis.
 Diagnosis requires the use of both types of tests.
 Either type of test can be used as the initial screening test or the confirmatory test; however, within the treponemal and nontreponemal test categories, certain tests are recommended for screening versus confirmation.
 Microscopic darkfield examination, a complex direct detection method, is unavailable in most laboratories.
-Syphilis can be detected by polymerase chain reaction (PCR), but clinical diagnostic PCR assays cleared by the U.S. Food and Drug Administration (FDA) are not yet available.
+Syphilis can be detected by polymerase chain reaction (PCR), but clinical diagnostic PCR assays cleared by the FDA are not yet available.
 Additionally, Treponema pallidum cannot be cultured in most laboratories and cannot be viewed on a Gram stain.

 What is the difference between the two diagnostic approaches to syphilis (traditional versus reverse screening)?